SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2022-04-15-generatingfunctionological-proof-geometric-arithmetic-sequences.md

 $$\frac{1}{1 - x} = \sum_{n \geq 0} x^n = 1 + x + x^2 + \dotsb;$$

-this is true in the formal sense, not just for $$\|x\| < 1$$ as in the analytical case.
+this is true in the formal sense, not just for $$\lvert x\rvert < 1$$ as in the analytical case.
 However, when the power series in the analytical sense converges, it is reasonable to substitute in numerical values for $$x$$.
 This also gives us our first (simple) result:

 **Lemma 1.** Let $$(1) = (1,1,\dotsc)$$ be the constant sequence; then